matheusmoreira/liblinux/README.markdown

 It is not clear to me whether this `libinux-syscalls` library exists, [even though nobody opposed to it][email.carlos-o'donell].
 I could not find traces of it in a `glibc` repository.
+[The documented consensus][consensus]
-[The documented consensus regarding Linux-specific system calls][consensus] makes no mention of any library.
+regarding Linux-specific system calls makes no mention of any library.
 However, one bullet point is quite interesting:

 > If a syscall cannot meaningfully be used behind `glibc`'s back,